 "Salary Negotiation."
-One of the many phrases that bring stress, panic, and a slight wave of nausea -- no matter who you are, or what job you're applying for.
+One of the many phrases that brings stress, panic, and a slight wave of nausea -- no matter who you are, or what job you're applying for.

-I've read article after article on how to be a "strong independent woman" and negotiate my salary, but the idea of fighting for better compensation is hard.
-This is especially true when you're dealing with another country and culture, as in the case of negotiating your salary for teaching abroad.
+Fighting for better (or equal) compensation is always hard, but this is especially true when you're dealing with another country and culture, as in the case of negotiating your salary for teaching abroad.

 Why You Need to Pay Attention To Your Teach Abroad Contract

 Before we talk about how to negotiate your salary, let's discuss why you need to thoroughly understand your contract.
 I learned this lesson the hard way after accepting a contract through a teach abroad program that went back on its verbal promises more than once.

 I failed to notice a section of my contract that stated I could owe my school up to $8,000 if I left early.
 EIGHT THOUSAND DOLLARS!
 That was my salary for the entire year!

 How did I manage to miss this?
 Well, it was a tiny side note, and the amount was in RMB, not USD.
 I figured I wouldn't want to leave early, and that number wouldn't be a problem.
 However, when the program placed me at a school in the middle of nowhere by myself (which they promised wouldn't happen), I was out of options and stuck in a situation I wasn't happy about.